GautamGupta/bb-legacy-plugins/members-online/trunk/readme.txt

 = Version 0.0.2 (2009-08-14) =

 * generate profile links based on current permalink style (required due to 1.0 lack of backward compatibility)

+* fixed HUGE bug with calculation of midnight, never actually worked because $time was never defined (oops!)

+* added several options to control if guests can see list, how "today" is calculated (since midnight, past 24 hours, etc.)